dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson13_unit_review_part1.md

-# Unit 1 Review and Practice Test: Parent Teaching Guide
+# Unit 1 Review and Practice Test

-## Introduction to This Lesson
+## What You're Learning

-This guide provides a comprehensive review of all the concepts covered in Unit 1: Characteristics of Functions.
-Use it to help you consolidate your understanding before your unit test.
-The review is structured by topic area and includes key concepts, examples, and practice problems with solutions.
+Master the key skills from Unit 1 to ace your test and prepare for future math courses — your comprehensive review covers everything from factoring techniques and function properties to quadratic equations and systems, with examples and solutions to boost your confidence.

 ## Key Concepts Review